wildfly/quickstart/wsat-simple/README.md

         <subsystem xmlns="urn:jboss:domain:xts:1.0">
             <xts-environment url="http://${OPENSHIFT_INTERNAL_IP}:8080/ws-c11/ActivationService"/>
         </subsystem>

-to reduce the amount of logging produced, also edit a log level.
-This should make it easier to read the logging produced by this example.
-To do this add the following logger block just bellow one of the other logger blocks.
-To be clear, this is only done to make the demo easier to follow.
+4. To reduce the amount of logging and make it easier to read the logs produced by this quickstart, edit the log level by adding the following block just below the other blocks:

         <logger category="org.apache.cxf.service.factory.ReflectionServiceFactoryBean">
             <level name="WARN"/>
         </logger>

 The `.openshift/config/standalone.xml` is now ready, so save it and exit your editor.

+### Deploy the OpenShift Application

 You can now deploy the changes to your OpenShift application using git as follows: